BB1464/workshop-introduction-to-R/README.md

 ### CPEB Club, University of Ibadan, 2023

-by Oluwafemi Oyedele and Akim Nofiu
+by Oluwafemi Oyedele and Akeem Nofiu

 -----